 There is the concept of taking on a humra for oneself, but one is not permitted to espouse as if it was actually the halakha.

 Some Ashkenazim have humrot [voluntary stringencies not required by the halakha], due to their adherence to the rulings of the Rema.
 Nonetheless, a Posek is not allowed to rule strictly for Sepharadim who follow the rulings of Maran.
 Even if the Posek wishes to be stringent, he may only do so for himself.
-[Hazan Ovadia, Pesach p.
+[Hazan Ovadia, Pesah p.
 109-110 and note 31 at length]

 According to Maran Bet Yosef [Shulhan Arukh Yoreh Deah 95.4], Sinks do not need to be kashered between meat and milk since the sink is used to wash dishes with soap, and thus separate sinks are unnecessary.